Today we will discuss some of the things you can do to protect your computer’s motherboard, which in turn, protects the components attached to it.

 3] Look for short circuits

-You may not have known this, but short circuits do happen in computers, more so desktops than laptops.
+You may not have known this, but short circuits do happen in computers, more so in desktops than in laptops.
 So, whenever you purchase a desktop computer or build your own, please check if the wires are wired properly.

 Read: How to protect your Computer from Power Outages and Surges?